Do You Do it Yourself?

 One of the reasons it seems to go so smoothly and only takes 10 minutes to build a small house is the magic of editing.
 That, and the fact that it is probably what they do for a living, so of course, it is easy for them.

 It is a world of visual enticement that we all have to live in and filter out the absurd.
 Of course, it may be easy, but typically not on the first attempt at something.
-Crawling seems quite easy to me now, but not when I was 3 months old.
-Just know what you are getting into before you start.
+For example, crawling seems quite easy to me now, but not when I was 3 months old.
+So just know what you are getting into before you start.

 We Are Family